yoatnic/til-react/README.md

 ## run

-Execute follow command on your terminal
+Execute following command on your terminal

 ```
 npm start